ABS, or the anti-lock brake system, sounds counterintuitive. Surely if you brake hard, you want the wheels to stop turning?

 What if my car doesn’t have ABS?

 There’s no legal requirement to have anti-lock braking systems retrofitted to your car if it was registered before 2004.
-But having ABS fitted could be expensive.
+And having ABS retro-fitted could be expensive.

 If you find your car skidding after attempting a hard stop, pump the brake pedal as fast and often as you possibly can.